raspberrypilearning/blockscad-pendant/en/step_1.md

 ---
 ### Hardware

-+ A 3D printer and filament in a colour of your choice
++ A 3D printer, and filament in a colour of your choice
 + A necklace or cord to hang the pendant on

 ### Software